CodeToCommunicate/CoCoLessons/08_git_part_2.md

 git branch
 ```

-To check where branch we are, use the command `git status` and read the output:
+To check which branch we are, use the command `git status` and read the output:

 ```
 $ git status